Knowledge graphSettings

 HTTP over QUIC (UDP)

-• Faster handshake and recovery
+• Faster connection establishment and recovery

-• Better behavior in mobile networks
+• Better behavior in mobile and unstable networks

-Where HTTP is most used
+Where HTTP matters most

-• Web apps and SPA/SSR frontends
+• Web applications, SPAs, and SSR frontends

-Why this matters in System Design
+Why this matters for system design

 • HTTP defines API contracts and directly affects latency, retries, and request-processing cost.